What is Net zero by 2050? That emissions going into the atmosphere is equal to decarbonization offset on the earth.

 What does zero emissions mean?
 A zero-energy building, also known as a zero net energy (ZNE) building, net-zero energy building (NZEB), or net zero building, is a building with zero net energy consumption, meaning the total amount of energy used by the building on an annual basis is roughly equal to the amount of renewable energy created on the site, or nearby.This definition doesn't account for the type of energy used, though.
 Where this becomes important is if the building uses natural gas, propane, or some other fuel besides electricity.
 Zero GHG emissions by 2050 means the targeted date for not putting any more emissions into the atmosphere as the last possible time to keep the emissions from continuously aggregating to a tipping point.

-What is Carbon Capture.
-Sequestration, direct air capture, agriculture and forestry decarbonizing Extraction by technology from the atmosphere
+What is Carbon Capture?
+Sequestration, direct air capture, agriculture and forestry decarbonizing Extraction by technology from the atmosphere is proving to be a false solution as it requires a great deal of energy to reduce emissions.
+Regenerative Agriculture would be the optimum way to drawdown carbon from the atmosphere.

 What is a carbon tax?
 A carbon tax is a tax levied on the carbon content of fuels, generally in the transport and energy sector.
 Carbon taxes intend to reduce carbon dioxide emissions by increasing the price of fossil fuels and decreasing the demand for them.
 Carbon taxes are a form of carbon pricing.
 Wikipedia